opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 ## Introduction

-The OpticsFoundry control system uses a Zynq 7020 based System on Module to create commands sent over parallel or SPI, I2C bus to output and input (analog, digital, and direct digital synthesizers).
+The OpticsFoundry control system uses a Zynq 7020 based System on Module to create commands sent over parallel, SPI, and I2C bus to analog and digital in/outputs and direct digital synthesizers (AD9854, AD9858, AD9958).
 This repository contains the Vivado and Vitis projects needed to recreate the OpticsFoundry sequencer firmware for the MicroZed 7020.
 Z-turn V2 and PYNQ versions are also available; ask us if you need them.

+This project was inspired by JQI AutomatioN for Experiments (JANE) [https://github.com/JQIamo/jane][https://pubs.aip.org/aip/rsi/article-abstract/92/5/055107/1021868/Programmable-system-on-chip-for-controlling-an].

 ## Cloning